Do you buy air filters for you house? What am I saying… of course you do. Just about everyone does.

-Then last year I found a place to buy them online that’s much cheaper.
+Then last year I discovered that if I buy them here online in bulk it’s much cheaper.
 And this year when I went to do some research for this article I discovered that some companies within the air filter industry are trying to pull a fast one on YOU!

 Look – I’m not a conspiracy nut or something like that.
 I’m just a Dad who has a family to support and a house to keep up.
 I take out the trash and I change the filters – these are some of my best contributions to the house.
 That… and my insane knowledge of how to hook up electronics.